reedflinch/gridiron-hackathon/README.md

 ```

 ### Run the front-end
-- Run this from the 'www' directory
+- Run this from the www directory
 	- If running ubuntu on EC2, a change will need to be made in the Gruntfile.
 On line 84 change 'localhost' to '0.0.0.0', keeping the quotes
 ```
 	grunt serve